Endometriosis is a condition in which endometrium tissue which is normally found lining the inside of the uterus is found outside of the uterus.

 Use Dilators (Vaginal Trainers) to prevent painful sex:

 Use of medical dilators (vaginal trainers) is helpful to restore vaginal width, depth, and elasticity to allow for sexual activity, tampon use, medical exam, or other needs.
-You can learn more about how they work in our resource on dilators for endometriosis.
+The Intimate Rose Vaginal Dilators are cleared to treat the symptoms of Vaginismus such as painful intercourse, known as dyspareunia.

 To decrease pain with vaginal penetration it is important to be consistent and establish a routine practice.